-Glossy, sticky, sweet and savoury.
-In my opinion, ultimate Asian comfort food.
+Glossy, sticky and savoury.
+In my opinion, this soy sauce chicken drumsticks dish is the ultimate Asian comfort food.

 This recipe works best with chicken drumsticks, thighs or wings, bones-in and skins-on.
 Breasts are not recommended as it'll get really tough through the 30 minute simmering process.